Ultimaker/Meta/code_conventions.md

 #endif//FOLDR_SOME_CLASS_H
 ~~~~~~~~~~~~~~~
 Each header file must include a header guard as shown above.
 The defined macro is adopted from the path and name of the class and must follow the rules for macros (UPPER_CASE).
-Here the folder `src` is skipped, because all cheader and implementation files of CuraEngine are in `src`.
+Here the folder `src` is skipped, because all header and implementation files of CuraEngine are in `src`.

 Null pointer
 ----